 If your jewellery still isn’t quite as lustrous as you’d like after foraging through your refrigerator, don’t fret.
 Just head to the pantry!

-- Baking Soda: Make a paste by adding a small amount of warm water to baking soda, then use a soft cloth or toothbrush to scrub away any tarnish on gold or silver jewellery.
-If baking soda alone doesn’t do the trick, add a bit of vinegar to the mix.
+- Bicarbonate of soda: Make a paste by adding a small amount of warm water to bicarbonate of soda, then use a soft cloth or toothbrush to scrub away any tarnish on gold or silver jewellery.
+If bicarbonate of soda alone doesn’t do the trick, add a bit of white vinegar to the mix.

 Now your jewellery is gleaming and ready to show off!